HMS Hydra (1797): Napoleonic Wars

 that they will be paid their respective proportions of prize money.')

+The Hydra and Dictator returned to Portsmouth on 12 May 1815.
+On 6 June 1815, Thames, with Hydra and Alceste, departed Portsmouth and sailed for Quebec, arriving there on 26 July.
+They returned on 26 August, arriving at Plymouth.
 In November 1815 Commander Daniel Roberts commissioned Hydra for the West Indies.

 Fate

 Hydra was laid up in November 1817 at Portsmouth.
 She was sold 31 January 1820 for £2410 to Job Cockshot.